Blog

 False.
 Australia has several native species of placental mammals, including bats and native rats.

-Myxomatosis was introduced to Australia in 1950 by the CSIRO to help control the estimated 600 million rabbits plaguing the country.
+Myxomatosis was introduced to Australia by CSIRO to combat the huge amount of rabbits devastating the countryside.

 Was I right?